-GRADUATE FACULTY: Fusaro, Acting Department Chairman.
-Agranoff, Banovetz, Burnam, Czudnowski, Diamond, Dionisopoulos, Dubin, Ducat, Esseks, Flango, Frisch, Glenn, Groves, Kent, Krauss, Little, McKeough, Maryanov, Neher, Nicholson, Rehfuss, Russell, Scott, Sherbenou, Smith, Thomas, Wenner, Wiegele, Wilson, Wiste, Wit.
+GRADUATE FACULTY: Banovetz, Department Chairman; Fusaro, Assistant Chairman.
+Agranoff, Burnam, Czudnowski, Diamond, Dionisopoulos, Dubin, Ducat, Esseks, Flango, Frisch, Glenn, Groves, Kent, Krauss, Little, McKeough, Maryanov, Neher, Nicholson, Rehfuss, Russell, Scott, Sherbenou, Thomas, Wenner, Wiegele, Wiste, Wit.

-The Department of Political Science offers graduate programs leading to the degrees Master of Arts and Master of Science in Education, the Certificate of Advanced Study, and Doctor of
+The Department of Political Science offers graduate programs leading to the degrees Master of Arts, Master of Arts in Public Affairs, and Doctor of Philosophy.
+It also offers, at the sixth-year level, programs leading to the Certificate of Advanced Study.

-Philosophy.

-Six fields of concentration are available in Political Science: American Government and Politics, International Relations, Comparative Politics, Political Theory, Empirical Theory and Behavior, and Public Administration.
+Seven fields of concentration are available in political science: American Government and Politics, Public Law, Public Administration, Empirical Theory and Behavior, Political Theory, Comparative Politics, and International Relations.
 Graduate study may lead to careers in government service (federal, state, and local), community group work, teaching, and professional writing and research.
-The Public Administration program offers professional preparation leading to internship opportunities in government agencies as part of course work toward a graduate degree; active efforts are made to place students in career government positions upon completion of their studies.
+The public administration program offers professional preparation leading to internship opportunities in government agencies as part of course work toward a graduate degree; active efforts are made to place students in career government positions upon completion of their studies.
 Foreign study and overseas internship opportunities also exist.
 All programs are related to the student's career objectives by his departmental adviser.

-Students interested in pursuing a Master of Arts degree with a major in Political Science normally should have at least 9 undergraduate semester hours in Political Science or its equivalent.
+Students interested in pursuing a Master of Arts degree with a major in political science normally should have at least 9 undergraduate semester hours in political science or its equivalent.
 When this is lacking, a student may be required to make up deficiencies by enrolling in and successfully completing designated courses, by auditing designated courses, or by engaging in supervised reading without graduate credit.

-Of the minimum 30 semester hours of graduate credit required for the degree, at least 24 semester hours are to be taken in Political Science at the graduate level including:
+Of the minimum 30 semester hours of graduate credit required for the degree, at least 24 semester hours are to be taken in political science at the graduate level, including:

 - 1. Pol.S.
-590, Scope and Method of Political Science (3). - 2.
-12 semester hours in one and 9 semester hours in another of the fields of concentration listed above.
+590, Scope and Method of Political Science (3) - 12 semester hours in one and 9 semester hours in another of the fields of concentration listed above

 The student may apply the additional 6 semester hours to the writing of a thesis, or may take 6 semester hours of elective courses within or outside the department.
 If a thesis is to be written the candidate must register for Pol.S.
 599, Thesis (6).
-Candidates not writing a thesis must submit copies of one acceptable research paper (star paper) prepared for each of two graduate courses in Political Science.
+Candidates not writing a thesis must submit copies of one acceptable research paper (star paper) prepared for each of two graduate courses in political science.

-No more than 9 semester credits in 400-level graduate courses may be included in the student's program of 30 hours.
+No more than 9 semester credits in 400-level graduate courses may be included in the student's program of 30 hours for the Master of Arts degree.